 It looks like we may well have a choice of several parties putting forward this view very shortly, Reform UK, Reclaim, the Libertarian party, UKIP and SDP.
 Assuming we are permitted to vote in 2021.

 My own view is that we should protect the elderly and vulnerable, where they want to be protected (not all do),

-(we know that more than 95% of people who die from the virus are either very elderly, and/or had a serious underlying health condition, usually several)
+(It has long been established that more than 95% of people who die from the virus are either very elderly, and/or had a serious underlying health condition, usually several)

-– if we felt ill, or knew that we had been in recent contact with someone who had ‘flu, we made sure we didn’t give it to our elderly relatives, by avoiding contact with them.
+– if we felt ill, or knew that we had been in recent contact with someone who had ‘flu, we made sure we didn’t give it to our elderly relatives by avoiding contact with them.

 – despite the fact we know that young children can easily pass ‘flu to grandparents,